Discover it® Business Card review: An easy start for business beginners

 24/7 U.S.-based customer service

 Leading credit card customer service has long been one of Discover’s advantages and has won it the No. 1 ranking for five of the past seven years in the coveted J.D.
 Power Credit Card Satisfaction Survey.
+The most recent survey has Discover taking the number two spot, just behind American Express.

 Discover’s customer service perks include features like a Free FICO Credit Scorecard, recurring charges dashboard and year-end spending summary.